 The event was a replica of the 2012 London Olympics triathlon and marathon swimming course.
 Swimmers chose between several distances including 100 meters, 800 meters, 1.5 km, 5 km and 10 km.
 Fundraisers like Swim Across America allow TCI to continue its research programs and maintain an inventory of clinical trials that give patients the opportunity to be treated with the newest therapies without having to leave their local communities.

-To organize the swim, Long Beach Memorial partnered with national non-profit organization Swim Across America (SAA).
+To organize the swim, Long Beach Medical Center partnered with national non-profit organization Swim Across America (SAA).
 For the past 25 years, SAA has been dedicated to raising money and awareness for cancer research, prevention and treatment through swimming-related events.

 Funds were raised through a combination of direct donations, sponsorships of individual swimmers and tribute swim teams – those who swam in memory or in honor of a loved one who battled or is battling cancer.